itsteddyyo/strategy-pack/documentation/dashboard/area/index.md

 The area above the navigation is completly configurable with a slot (of sorts) with the key `topCards`.

-That means nothing is displayed there in the default configuration as this is individual.
+That means nothing is displayed there in the base configuration as this is very individual.